 In 1988 Professor Card Deckard of the University of Texas filled a patent for a new technique called Selective Laser Sintering (SLS).
 This technique is based on the fusion of plastic powder using a laser to create each layer of an object.
 In the same year, Scott Crump, co-founder of Stratasys, filed a patent for the third of the main techniques for 3D printing, Fused Deposition Modeling (FDM), also known as Fused Filament Fabrication (FFF).
 The patent was attributed to Stratasys in 1992 and the proprietary technology is still owned by the company today.
 Many entry-level machines also use this technology but from an open source and prolific RepRap model.

 Since the 1990s, additive manufacturing has continued to take off with the introduction of innovative technologies.
-Some examples of these technologies are powder binding, invented by ZCorp, or material jetting (PolyJet) created by the Israeli company Objet.
-On other hand, SLS gave birth to additive metal fabrication with the main technology being Direct Metal Laser Sintering (DMLS), also known as Selective Laser Melting (SLM) or even Laser Powder Bed Fusion (LPBF).
-The technique uses a high power density laser to melt and fuse metallic powders together.
-Finally, one of the latest solutions is electron-beam melting (E-BEAM), developed by Swedish company Arcam in the 2000s.
+Some examples of these technologies are Binder Jetting, acquired by Z Corp, or Material Jetting (PolyJet) created by the Israeli company Objet.
+On other hand, SLS gave birth to additive metal fabrication with the main technology being Direct Metal Laser Sintering (DMLS), also known as Selective Laser Melting (SLM), these are patent names, the general name being Laser Powder Bed Fusion (LPBF).
+The technique uses a high power density laser to melt metallic powders together layer by layer.
+Finally, one of the latest solutions is Electron Beam Melting (E-BEAM), developed by Swedish company Arcam in the 2000s.

 The development of 3D printing materials has varied over the years.
 Some have improved over time and others have have just emerged with the advent of new technologies.
 From plastics to metals, to surprising materials such as edibles and even the ashes of the deceased; each material meets specific needs and often adapts to a particular technology.